 - The

-command only supports the local mode. - The argument of the
+tombstonecommand only supports the local mode. - The argument of the

-prefix.
+-poption specifies the PD endpoints without thehttpprefix.
 Specifying the PD endpoints is to query whether PD can safely switch to Tombstone.

-Send a consistency-check
+Send a consistency-check request to TiKV

-command to execute a consistency check among replicas in the corresponding Raft of a specific Region.
+Use the consistency-check command to execute a consistency check among replicas in the corresponding Raft of a specific Region.
 If the check fails, TiKV itself panics.
-If the TiKV instance specified by --host
+If the TiKV instance specified by --host is not the Region leader, an error is reported.

 tikv-ctl --host 127.0.0.1:20160 consistency-check -r 2